So many vanilla extracts, so many prices.

 How Is Vanilla Extract Made?

 Vanilla extract is made by percolating or macerating chopped vanilla beans with ethyl alcohol and water in large steel containers.
 The process is usually kept as cool as possible to keep flavor loss to a minimum, though some manufacturers believe that there must be heat for the best extraction.
 Most companies use a consistent blend of beans, sometimes from several regions, sometimes just from one place such as Mexico or Madagascar.

-The extraction process takes about 48 hours after which the extracts may remain with the beans for a day or two.
+The extraction process takes about 48 hours.
 The extract is then filtered and stored in a holding tank where the amber-colored liquid remains until being bottled.

 The Food and Drug Administration (FDA) has specific regulations in the United States regarding commercial extract manufacturing, but there are variables that create significant differences in extract flavor and quality.
 For instance, the FDA requires a minimum of 13.35 ounces of vanilla beans to a gallon of a minimum of 35% alcohol to 65% water mixture for a product to be labeled as pure vanilla extract.

 However, there are no regulations on the quality of the beans, so beans can be premium-quality or the driest cuts and splits containing very little natural vanillin.